 - Stay home if you are sick or have recently been exposed some someone who is ill.

 Coralville TransitPhone: 319.248.1790

 - Coralville Transit is operating

-- Beginning August 10, face coverings/masks are required on public transportation, including Coralville Transit, to help reduce the spread of COVID-19 as ordered by Johnson County Public Health and the Johnson County Board of Supervisors.
+- Fce coverings/masks are required on public transportation, including Coralville Transit, to help reduce the spread of COVID-19 as ordered by the City of Coralville, Johnson County Public Health, and the Johnson County Board of Supervisors.